AntonioMrtz/SpotifyElectron/docs/backend/SETUP.md

 pip install -r requirements-dev.txt &&
 pip install -r requirements-test.txt
 ```
-There's also a script `install-all-requirements.sh` that creates a virtual enviroment and install all dependencies included.
+There's included a script `install-all-requirements.sh` that install all dependencies from a given directory in an already create virtual enviroment (Folder has to be named `venv`).
+Works both for Windows and Linux.
-Just make sure to activate the virtual enviroment after running the script.

 ### 4. Run the app in hot reload debug mode, launcht the provided vscode script or run: